 Joseph M. “Joe” Lucas

-To send flowers in memory of Joseph Milton "Joe" Lucas, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Joseph Milton "Joe" Lucas, please visit our Heartfelt Sympathies Store.

 March 24, 1954 - March 11, 2019